1. Policy Statement

 - help pupils to reshape bad attitudes

-The British Council School operates a Code of Conduct which is published in the Student Planner and FROG.
+The British Council School operates a Code of Conduct which is published in the Student Planner and Community Site.
 This is based on the principle of respect which is defined as:

 The rules in the Code of Conduct are educational with the aim of creating a respectful atmosphere.
-The sanctions, therefore, are based on the principles of reflecting and re-educating.
+The sanctions/corrective measures, therefore, are based on the principles of reflecting and re-educating.
 The Code of Conduct should be read alongside the Student Planner.

 The Code of Conduct is a detailed document covering all procedures related to school life and is based on “Plan de Convivencia de la Comunidad de Madrid.”